 Lima, Cusco, Sacred Valley, Machu Picchu, Lake Titiaca, La Paz, Uyuni and Salar de Uyuni

 Rich in breath-taking scenery, adventure and history, this two week itinerary provides a fantastic introduction to the diversity of South America.
 A combination of ruins, salt flats and high altitude lakes, it's an unforgettable trip.

 Peru, Bolivia, Chile, Argentina and Brazil

 Packed with captivating landscapes, cultural treasures and outdoor adventures, South America is a continent destined to be explored.
 On this month long journey, discover South America's most iconic locations and experience a trip like no other.

-This all-encompassing itinerary combines the best of Peru.
-Discover lush dramatic landscapes, ancient cultures, and an array of incredible wildlife, all whilst staying in boutique and characterful accommodation.
+This all-encompassing itinerary takes in the absolute best of Peru.
+Discover dramatic valleys and volcanic landscapes, ancient Inca cultures and an array of incredible bird and wildlife, all whilst staying in boutique and characterful accommodation.